sualehalam/Wehealth-webscraping-project/README.md

 ## Cleaning & QA:

 The repo includes `clean_and_save.py(examples/)`.
 This script moves low-confidence items to unverified_resources and normalizes values and then writes cleaned JSON to [cleaned_output]

+## Privacy / Ethics:

+Before publishing, manually review `unverified_resources` — as they may contain false positives.